- It’s normal to feel nervous about starting therapy — but taking a few steps to prepare for your first session can help to lessen those nerves.

 6) Calibrate your expectations.

-Additionally, keep in mind that this is the first of many sessions—which will likely revolve around clerical stuff, and your therapist getting a feel for you as their new client.
+When you start to prepare for your first therapy session, keep in mind that this is the first of many sessions—which will likely revolve around clerical stuff, and your therapist getting a feel for you as their new client.
 “The intake appointment often is more helpful to the therapist than it is to the patient,” Licensed Psychologist Helene Laurenti explains.
-“The therapist will have his/her own questions, and may gather a little bit of information across a variety of topics to get to know you.
+“The therapist will have his/her own questions and may gather a little bit of information across a variety of topics to get to know you.
 The therapist can ultimately help you tackle your main presenting problem the best if they know how you operate with other issues, too.”

 7) Focus on the fact that your counselor is there to help you.

 “The best way to prepare for your first counseling session is to focus on the fact that the counselor/therapist is there to help you,” says Psychotherapist Jeffrey Von Glahn.
 “That person is not there to expose your frailties, your weaknesses, your mistakes; to make you more fearful/anxious than you are already feeling.
 Perhaps most important is to know that once you open your mouth and start talking, your initial fears/anxieties will start to decrease, and rather quickly.”